-Learn how Stryker incorporated the latest healthcare technologies and features into the Amsterdam Skills Centre, a training and education center that helps healthcare professionals from more than 60 countries add to and improve their skills.
+Learn how Stryker incorporated the latest healthcare technologies and features into the Amsterdam Skills Centre, a training and education centre that helps healthcare professionals from more than 60 countries add to and improve their skills.

-“We are focused on innovation that makes a difference for our customers,” says Stuart Silk, President of Stryker Europe.
-“This is true of our products and services, but also in how we collaborated with various teams on the design of the centre.
-Each surgeon training program that takes place at the centre incorporates state-of-the-art Stryker technologies, ensuring each surgeon leaves the program with improved skills.
-The centre represents our commitment to the healthcare community to help them improve outcomes for their patients.”
+"We are focused on innovation that makes a difference for our customers," says Stuart Silk, President of Stryker Europe.
+"This is true of our products and services, but also in how we collaborated with various teams on the design of the centre.
+Each surgeon training programme that takes place at the centre incorporates state-of-the-art Stryker technologies, ensuring each surgeon leaves the programme with improved skills.
+The centre represents our commitment to the healthcare community to help them improve outcomes for their patients."

 Tour the Amsterdam Skills Centre

-1. Multipurpose meeting rooms encourage collaborative learning
+1. Multi-purpose meeting rooms encourage collaborative learning

 Since its opening in 2019, more than 5,000 healthcare professionals have been trained each year at the Amsterdam Skills Centre.
-The multipurpose rooms provide a collaborative space for up to 200 healthcare professionals to receive education and share best practices amongst each other.
+The multi-purpose rooms provide a collaborative space for up to 200 healthcare professionals to receive education and share best practices amongst each other.

 2. Wet and dry labs provide life-like training

-The opportunity for healthcare professionals to train outside of hospitals means more efficient use of hospital’s resources and capacity, which allows healthcare facilities to focus on what matters most, the treatment of more patients.
-The centre has two wet and dry labs that can accommodate 6 surgical stations each, with the option to combine the two labs for larger training events.
+The opportunity for healthcare professionals to train outside hospitals means more efficient use of hospital’s resources and capacity, which allows healthcare facilities to focus on what matters most, the treatment of more patients.
+The centre has two wet and dry labs that can accommodate six surgical stations each, with the option to combine the two labs for larger training events.
 Each lab is fully equipped with Stryker’s latest healthcare solutions and Fix for Life, a cadaveric innovation that provides surgeons with a life-like cadaveric experience.2 It helps prepare residents and surgeons for real-life practice while also reducing trainees’ exposure to pathogens.2

-3. Diagnostic radiology area offers trainees pre and postoperative feedback
+3. Diagnostic radiology area offers trainees pre and post-operative feedback

 The Airo TruCT, featured in the Diagnostic radiology area, gives surgeons the opportunity to perform CT scans.
 As a result, trainees receive real-time feedback on the surgeries they performed inside the lab.
 The machine can easily be transported into any lab to offer quick, point-of-care imaging.